Gaining an Edge with Skills-Based Hiring | Join us on Sept 28th at 1PM EST

 Myth #2: There aren’t enough qualified candidates from diverse backgrounds; the talent pools are too small.

-Fact: While candidates from diverse backgrounds compose a large percentage of the U.S. working-age population, they are often not accordingly represented in many industries.
+Fact: While candidates from underrepresented backgrounds compose a large percentage of the U.S. working-age population, they are often not accordingly represented in many industries.
 Even when meeting the normative assumptions of being “qualified,” candidates with historically marginalized identities continue to face exclusion in recruiting.
 For example, Black and Latinx individuals graduate from top schools at twice the rate at which leading technology companies hire them.

 Communicating Inclusivity to Candidates

-If candidates of diverse backgrounds are using similar channels, what are the areas for improvement within sourcing?
+If candidates of diverse backgrounds are using similar channels, what are the areas for improvement within your diversity sourcing strategy?

 The messaging used when sourcing candidates can have a profound effect on candidate engagement, and signaling an organization’s inclusive culture.
 There are several ways to communicate workplace inclusivity, such as within: